ISISComputingGroup/ibex_developers_manual/Retrospective-notes-2022.03.23.md

 - has been decided that a few people are going on a training course for it.
 Freddie may also do the course as well as he has a license.

 Should we merge IBEX/wiki and the developers manual?
-- some things wi;ll be changed and moved around, this is still in progress.
+- some things will be changed and moved around, this is still in progress.
-- inst info moving to the dev manual, this is in progress
+- instrument info moving to the dev manual, this is in progress
 - main ibex manual is being rearranged a bit, ""

 Team day: